 In 1814 the Spanish Monarchy was restored, King Ferdinand returned to the Spanish throne, but Goya was not met with the same cordiality as Ferdinand's predecessor.
 Goya was pardoned for serving the French, but the new king was not in favor of Goya's work.
 Ferdinand purged the new government of liberals and reinstalled the Inquisition.
 Goya came under the scrutiny of the Inquisition for his painting, The Nude Maja.
 Allegedly this painting was a portrait of Field Marshall Godoy's lover, and it was one of the few nudes in Spanish art at the time.

 In 1816 Goya published his Tauromaquia, a series of etchings on bullfighting.
-From 1819 to 1824 Goya lived in a house that he called Quinta del Sordo ("House of the Deafman") located outside of Madrid.
+From 1819 to 1824, Goya lived in a house that he called Quinta del Sordo ("House of the Deafman"), located outside of Madrid.
 Once again freed from court restraints, he developed an even more personal style.

 In 1824 Goya voluntarily exiled himself to Bordeaux to escape Ferdinand's oppressive rule.
 He returned to Spain only for brief visits and continued to work at his home until his death on April 16, 1824.
 His housekeeper and mistress, Leocadia, and their daughter, Maria del Rosario, were with Goya at his deathbed.

-The extent of their relationship has never been confirmed, but from the sheer amount of portraits he painted of her, it is suggested they at least had a very close friendship.
-The Duchess' personality is said to have been eccentric, and her relationship with Goya has caused some modern day curiosity in her life since her death over two centuries ago.
+The extent of their relationship has never been confirmed, but from the sheer number of portraits he painted of her, it is suggested they at least had a very close friendship.
+The Duchess's personality is said to have been eccentric, and her relationship with Goya has caused some modern-day curiosity, since her death over two centuries ago.
 The Duchess had an adopted daughter, but no children of her own.

 Goya influenced artists of the Impressionistic, Expressionistic, and Surrealistic movements, some of whom were Monet and Picasso.
-Eugene Delacroix is said to have been one of Goya's greatest admirers.
+Eugène Delacroix is said to have been one of Goya's greatest admirers.